L-Ayim/Deformer-Dawn-of-Deformation/README.md

 ### Gameplay

 - Press the shoot button again to recall your boomerang early if it's already flying.
 - Hitting a floor target now restores a small amount of health instead of awarding score.
+Targets appear as colored discs on the ground.
 - Terrain spikes are disabled by default.
 To re-enable them, set `TERRAIN_ATTACKS_ENABLED` to `true` in `server.js`.
 - Spikes would normally erupt from the ground before dealing damage so alert players can dodge.